Lisa-m91/blink-analysis/README.md

    blink_analysis analyse rois.pickle on.pickle > stats.csv
    ```

-`smooth.py` is provided to perform background correction, should it be
+If background correction is necessary, [tiffutil][tiffutil] provides a `smooth`
-necessary.
-However, the methods used in the picking and categorization software
+function that performs rolling-ball background correction.
+However, the methods
+used in the picking and categorization software should be robust to
-should be robust to low-frequency variation.
+low-frequency variation.

 [python]: https://python.org
 [scipy]: https://scipy.org